 The P series micro linear actuator, has an internal position feedback sensor instead of limit switches.
 This sensor allows you to connect a position controller of your choice to automate the actuator.
 We offer a control board called the LAC board which allows you to adjust the speed, set end limits and adjust the sensitivity.Our R series linear servos are a direct plug-and-play replacement for regular rotary servos.
 They will work with most R/C receivers as well as arduino, VEX and Raspberry Pi.

 The I series micro linear actuator has an embedded internal position controller that will allow you to send a variety of position commands which the actuator will follow.
 Designed for the industrial and scientific market, it can accept an analog voltage, PWM voltage, 4-20 mA current from a PLC, and RC signal inputs.

 The potential applications for micro linear actuators are endless.
 Any project that requires linear motion but has space or weight restrictions is an ideal candidate.
-Below, I've listed a few examples of industries or groups that commonly use actuators to give you an idea of how versatile these things are.
+Below, I've listed a few examples of industries or groups that commonly use micro linear actuators to give you an idea of how versatile they are.

-- Robotics – OEM companies and hobbyists alike use micro linear actuators on everything from mass-produced robotic hands to carefully-crafted, home-built R2D2 models with full functionality.
+- Robotics – OEM companies and hobbyists alike use micro linear actuators in everything from mass-produced robotic hands to carefully-crafted, home-built R2D2 models with full functionality.